Minakshi-Verma/tweetscape/README.md

 # twitterscape

 Tech stack: Vue3
-1-Get vue cli using# npm install -g @vue/cli
+1-Get vue cli using ==>>  npm install -g @vue/cli
-2- start the web server by installing# vue ui
--create a new project on Vue CLI
+2- start the web server by installing==>> vue ui -create a new project on Vue CLI
 -Once you are done creating the project, click task==>serve -building single file application
 -------------------------------
+# dependancies:
+1. npm i node sass   ( or install using vue cli--search node-sass)
+2.  npm i sass-loader ( or install using vue cli--seach sass-loader)

 -v-on:click === @click ==>> comparable to onclin in JS
 -v-if / v-else-if/ v-else  ==>> comparable to if statement in JS -iteraion always require v-bind===> use :key="some identifier"